 Thomas B. Rosedale, Esq.
-BRL Law Group LLC 425 Boylston Street 3rd Floor Boston, MA 02116 (617) 399-6931
+BRL Law Group LLC 425 Boylston Street 3rd Floor Boston, MA 02116 (617) 399-6931 earlier effective registration statement for the same offering.

 Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.